Workplace training E-learning

 What are the benefits of employee training and development?

-So, why do organizations need employee training and development?
+So, why do organizations need an employee training and development plan?
 What’s in it for them?
 Rest assured, companies who focus on adequate training and career growth stand to gain a lot, including:

-• Increased employee retention: Opportunities for learning and career growth can also encourage your best employees to stick around, as they feel valued and supported in their careers.
+Opportunities for learning and career growth can also encourage your best employees to stick around, as they feel valued and supported in their careers.
 A report from LinkedIn states that 94 percent of employees say they would stay at a company if it invested in helping them learn.
+Taking this a step further, higher employee retention means organizations save on the cost of hiring and training a replacement.

-• Less skill gaps and shortages: Skill shortages are real.
-Research from the Association for Talent Development states that a whopping 83 percent of organizations have skills gaps.
-Training and development helps companies plug those holes by guiding their existing employees in learning new competencies that serve the organization.
+Skill shortages are real.
+Research from the Association for Talent Development states that a whopping 83 percent of organizations have skill gaps.
+Training and development programs help companies plug those holes by guiding their existing employees in learning new competencies that serve the organization.

 Combine all of those benefits together, and you have the biggest benefit of them all — improved organizational performance.